JimDesu/basis-lang/spec.md

 ## 6. Parameters and Mode Markers

 This section specifies the parameter-mode discipline of Basis.
 Every parameter and every receiver carries one of four modes &mdash; READ, CREATE, UPDATE, or DISPOSE &mdash; that together determine the contract between caller and callee at that position.
-The mode markers are part of the identifier itself in named contexts and migrate to type-suffix position in nameless contexts.
-Two static analyses gate the discipline at the type-system level: the initialization analysis (whole-slot tracking, &sect;6.14) verifies that CREATE parameters are written exactly once on every successful exit; the taint analyses (the transitive READ contract, &sect;6.5; fexpr-relevance, &sect;6.15) verify that read-only contracts and ceiling bounds are preserved across access paths.
+The mode markers are separate tokens that appear only in a parameter declaration &mdash; a prefix on the name in named contexts, a suffix on the type in nameless contexts (&sect;6.2).
+Two static analyses gate the discipline at the type-system level: the initialization analysis (whole-slot tracking, &sect;6.13) verifies that CREATE parameters are written exactly once on every successful exit; the taint analyses (the transitive READ contract, &sect;6.4; fexpr-relevance, &sect;6.14) verify that read-only contracts and ceiling bounds are preserved across access paths.

 The &sect;3 surface for declaring parameters and receivers introduced the four modes informally; this section gives the full discipline.
-The full transfer-function tables for the static analyses are in Appendix E. The receiver-mode-by-signature-shape table is given here (&sect;6.8), in the context of the receiver rules R1 (call-site initialization) and R2 (callee-body obligation) that govern receiver mode mechanics uniformly across signature shapes.
+The full transfer-function tables for the static analyses are in Appendix E. The receiver-mode-by-signature-shape table is given here (&sect;6.7), in the context of the receiver rules R1 (call-site initialization) and R2 (callee-body obligation) that govern receiver mode mechanics uniformly across signature shapes.

 ### 6.1 The Four Modes

 A parameter or receiver in Basis carries one of four **modes** &mdash; **READ**, **CREATE**, **UPDATE**, or **DISPOSE** &mdash; that determine the contract between caller and callee at that position.
 The modes are roles, not directions: each describes what the callee is permitted or obligated to do; the caller's side of the contract is derivable from the callee's.

 **READ** &mdash; the bare-name form, no marker.
 The callee may read through any access path reached from the parameter; it may not write through any such path.
-The transitive read-only contract (&sect;6.5) makes this commitment trustworthy: the language statically prevents the value from being smuggled into a writeable position downstream.
+The transitive read-only contract (&sect;6.4) makes this commitment trustworthy: the language statically prevents the value from being smuggled into a writeable position downstream.
 The caller's slot is bit-identical to its pre-call state after the call regardless of outcome.

 **CREATE** &mdash; marked with `'` on the name (e.g., `'result`).
-The callee is statically obligated to write the parameter's slot exactly once on every successful return path &mdash; the **write-once-on-success** rule (&sect;6.13).
+The callee is statically obligated to write the parameter's slot exactly once on every successful return path &mdash; the **write-once-on-success** rule (&sect;6.12).
 The caller may pass either an initialized or an uninitialized slot.
-On success, the produced value is committed to the caller's slot via copy-restore (&sect;6.4); on failure, the caller's slot is bit-identical to its pre-call state.
+On success, the produced value is committed to the caller's slot via copy-restore (&sect;6.3); on failure, the caller's slot is bit-identical to its pre-call state.

 **UPDATE** &mdash; marked with `&` on the name (e.g., `&counter`).
 The callee may read the parameter, may write the parameter, may do neither &mdash; there is no obligation in either direction.
-The caller must pass an already-initialized slot, since the callee is permitted to read and reading uninitialized is forbidden by the whole-slot tracking discipline (&sect;6.14).
+The caller must pass an already-initialized slot, since the callee is permitted to read and reading uninitialized is forbidden by the whole-slot tracking discipline (&sect;6.13).
 Copy-restore semantics apply on the writeability axis: on success, any write the callee performs is committed back to the caller's slot; on failure, no write-back occurs.

 **DISPOSE** &mdash; marked with `~` on the name (e.g., `~socket`).
 The callee consumes the parameter, ending the value's lifetime: it discharges the value's finalizing duty and leaves the slot `uninit`.
 The caller must supply an owned value &mdash; finalizing through a borrow would end a value another binding still owns &mdash; and the caller's slot is `uninit` after the call on both edges, a deliberate relaxation of failure atomicity.
 A `~` receiver names a *finalizer*.
 The mode, its `~ x` body-level operation, and the field-teardown gate are developed in &sect;7.22.

 The four modes apply to receivers identically.
-A method's receiver-mode is part of its signature; the discipline that governs receivers uniformly across signature shapes is in &sect;6.7 (the R1 and R2 rules) and &sect;6.8 (the receiver-mode-by-signature-shape table).
+A method's receiver-mode is part of its signature; the discipline that governs receivers uniformly across signature shapes is in &sect;6.6 (the R1 and R2 rules) and &sect;6.7 (the receiver-mode-by-signature-shape table).
 Receivers and parameters are dispatched the same way at the call boundary &mdash; call-by-value for READ, copy-restore for CREATE and UPDATE, and consume-on-entry for DISPOSE (&sect;7.22, &sect;10.11) &mdash; with R1 imposing a uniform call-site initialization requirement on receivers that does not apply to non-receiver parameters.

 ### 6.2 Marker Placement

-The mode markers `'`, `&`, and `~` are **part of the identifier itself**, not separate marker tokens.
-The lexer recognizes `'name`, `&name`, `~name`, and `name` as four identifier shapes of the same name.
-Every read and every write inside the command body uses the marker that matches the parameter's mode &mdash; a body that has a CREATE parameter `'result` writes `'result <- value`, never `result <- value`.
-The marker is visible at every use site, not only at the declaration.
-The same-scope rule (&sect;6.3) prevents the four shapes from coexisting in the same scope.
+The mode markers `'`, `&`, and `~` are separate syntactic elements, not part of any identifier.
+A marker appears only in a parameter declaration &mdash; the position that establishes a parameter's mode.
+Identifiers everywhere else, including every use of a parameter inside a command body, are bare: a body with a CREATE parameter `result` writes `result <- value`.
+A mode marker on a name outside a parameter declaration is a syntax error.
+Because a use site carries no marker, the mode of a name is the mode of the binding it resolves to (&sect;6.1), read from the declaration, not restated at each use.

 The placement convention varies by syntactic context, depending on whether names are available to carry the marker.

-**Named contexts** are positions where parameters or bindings carry names &mdash; parameter declarations, receiver declarations, lambda invoke-method parameters, capture-list entries (&sect;6.10), local introductions.
-In named contexts, the marker travels with the name in identifier-shape:
+**Named contexts** are positions where a parameter or receiver carries a name &mdash; parameter declarations, receiver declarations, lambda invoke-method parameters, capture-list entries (&sect;6.9).
+In a named context, the marker is a prefix on the name:

     Int 'result            ; CREATE parameter
     Logger &counter        ; UPDATE parameter
     Showable s             ; READ parameter
     Socket ~s              ; DISPOSE parameter

-The full type-bearing form is `Type 'name`, `Type &name`, `Type ~name`, or `Type name`, with the type preceding the (mode-marked) name.
+The full type-bearing form is `Type 'name`, `Type &name`, `Type ~name`, or `Type name`, with the type preceding the name and the marker, when present, standing between them as a prefix on the name.
 The form `name : Type` is not Basis syntax in any binding position.
+A local introduced with `#` carries no mode marker: it is not a parameter, so no parameter-mode contract applies to it, and it is governed by the ordinary lexical-scope rules (&sect;G.1).

 **Nameless contexts** are positions where parameter types are listed without names &mdash; command-type expressions (&sect;5.14, &sect;5.15) most prominently, and any other type-position where a parameter type appears unaccompanied by a binding name.
 In nameless contexts, the marker attaches to the type as a suffix, leaving the type-prefix position free for the pointer marker `^`: